English Wine Week: Brilliant British bottles to buy now

 You probably recognise Lympstone Manor for its reputation as one of Devon’s most luxurious boltholes – and you’re not wrong.
 But operating harmoniously alongside the five-star hotel is a working English vineyard from Exeter-born chef Michael Caines MBE, who reimagined the Grade II-listed Georgian manor house into a luxury country house hotel on the foreshore of the tranquil Exe Estuary in 2017.
 A year later, the Lympstone Manor Vineyard was born to produce high-quality English sparkling wines and realise Caines’ life-long dream of running his own winery.

 Utilising the noble champagne varieties of pinot noir, chardonnay and pinot meunier, and created in partnership with Devon’s Lyme Bay Winery, four wines have been produced from the estate: a 2020 Triassic Pinot Noir, launched in 2022, a Classic Cuvée and an Isabeau Rosé, both launched in 2023.
-A chardonnay named Edwards – a tribute to Lympstone Manor’s long-standing vineyard manager, Steve Edwards, who has worked alongside Caines for over 30 years – launched in April 2024 and marks the estate’s first white wine.
+A chardonnay named Edwards – a tribute to Lympstone Manor’s long-standing vineyard manager, Steve Edwards, who has worked alongside Caines for over 30 years – launched in April 2024 and marked the estate’s first white wine.
 But if you want to sample effervescent English sparkling at its finest, opt for the Classic Cuvée: a blend of pinot noir, pinot meunier, and chardonnay (the latter predominantly aged in new and used French oak barriques for nine months prior to blending) to create a smooth champagne-style taste.

 Lympstone Manor Estate Classic Cuvée